Meet Bupa's 2017 CareerTrackers interns

-A warm welcome to our Bupa interns at the CareerTrackers Winter Kick-Off
+A warm welcome to our Bupa interns at the CareerTrackers Winter Kick-Off for 2017.

 This year we're again proud to partner with the CareerTrackers Indigenous Internship Program, which links Indigenous university students with employers – like Bupa – in paid, multi-year internships.

 As we prepared to welcome our cohort of enthusiastic students ahead of their Winter Internships, the annual CareerTrackers Winter Kick-Off Workshop in Melbourne gave more than 60 interns from across different companies and industries an opportunity to connect with each other.